 Remember Cinderella’s step-mom?
 “Light the fire!
 Fix the breakfast!
 Wash the dishes!
 Do the mopping!
-And the cleaning and the shopping!”* She was definitely not the kind of step-parent a child would ever want or need.
+And the cleaning and the shopping!”* She was not the kind of step-parent a child would ever want.
 She was the original “step-monster”.

 Nothing could be worse for your children.
-Several years ago, a woman I know (we will call her Linda) met the fiancé of her former spouse.
-Sadly, Linda took most every opportunity to criticize the woman.
+Several years ago, a woman I know, I’ll call her “Linda”, met her former spouse’s new fiancé.
+Sadly, Linda took most every opportunity to criticize and be nasty to the fiancé.
 She would not listen to reason nor dignity.
-Her child marinated daily in her mother’s hatred for the fiancé.
+Her child marinated daily in Linda’s hatred for the fiancé.

 The fiancé appeared to love the child.
 She attended the child’s events at school, church and gymnastics.
-She sent her home with treats, and otherwise demonstrated her attachment to her.
+She sent her home with treats, bought her clothes, and otherwise demonstrated her attachment to the child.
 The child wanted to love the step-mom but Linda sabotaged it in every possible way.
+Linda mocked the clothes as being tasteless, ill-fitting, and or “cheap”.
+She threw away the treats in front of the child.
+She refused to speak to the fiancé at school and other events.
+The child suffered from all the stress and became very anxious whenever the fiancé was mentioned or was around Linda.
+The child was not free to form an emotional bond with the fiancé and that relationship suffered.

 The child’s father was no “winner”.
 Having been previously granted only supervised visitation, his ability to properly care for the child was in question.
-Linda failed to grasp that the fiancé could ensure her well-being during the father’s parenting time.
-We encouraged Linda to make an ally of the fiancé but she refused.
+Linda utterly failed to grasp that the fiancé could ensure the child’s well-being during the father’s parenting time.
+We encouraged Linda to make an ally of the fiancé and at least try to co-parent with her but Linda refused.
 The fiancé became the step-mom.
-She gave up trying to be friendly and joined her new husband in the ongoing war between the parents.
-The child suffered and exhibited signs of emotional distress as a result of her parent’s antics.
+Eventually, the new step-mom gave up trying to be friendly to Linda and joined her new husband in the ongoing war between the parents.
+The child suffered and exhibited signs of emotional distress and anxiety as a result of the adult’s antics.

 Don’t be “Linda”.
 Love your child more than you hate their step-parent.

 So, what do you do when the step-mom / step-dad appears?
 To be direct, you do not have a right to prevent your child’s other parent from dating or remarrying.
-They have all the same rights as you do to live a full life.
+They have all the same rights as you do to live a full life – and that includes dating and or remarrying.

 So, it is time for a little introspection.

 First, do you welcome a step-parent in your child’s life?
 If not, why not?
 Be specific.
 Write it down.
 Odds are if you are unable to lay out the “why” on paper, it may be more of an emotional reason than a rational one.
 Note, it is not enough that you “just don’t want someone else in the child’s life”.
-If that is the only thing you can come up with, take a breath and put on your adult shoes.
+If that is the only thing you can come up with, take a breath and put on your adult pants.
 Life moves forward whether we want it to or not.
 Adulting is not always easy, but it is what we are called to do once we have children.
+Put your children first before your own jealousy or insecurity.

 Second, take inventory of your emotions.
 Are you angry?
 Jealous?
 Threatened?
 And, if so, why?
 Are these emotions something you want your child to marinate in?
 Even if you don’t openly verbalize your unhappiness about the step-parent, your child will still pick up on the non-verbal cues.
 Keep adult emotions and feelings away from the kids.
 They can’t fix it and the are very sensitive to the emotional well-being of the hand that rocks the cradle.
 In short, keep the kids out of it.